isaacnmm/pestpolicy-hugo2XX/content/posts/wet-and-forget-reviews/index.md

 ###  4. Working Process of the Wet & Forget

-Consider the materials; the stain remover - Wet and Forget - will work well on [fiberglass](https://pestpolicy.com/best-paint-for-fiberglass-boats/), Vinyl, teak, PVC steel, asphalt, concrete, ceramic, and plastic.
+Consider the materials; the stain remover - Wet and Forget - will work well on [fiberglass](https://pestpolicy.com/best-paint-for-fiberglass-boats/),Vinyl, teak, PVC steel, asphalt, concrete, ceramic, and plastic.
 Wet & Forget works first by quickly penetrating those stains to remove bacteria, and it'll reactivate every time there is rainfall - removing debris and preventing further growth.

 For mold that's grown on the roof, you may use other products to effectively scrub the shingles to remove the mold with excellent cleaning power effectively.
 Compared to various roof-cleaning substances with a harsh ingredient, this stain remover is non-caustic, non-acidic, and beach-free.